NonExistent1/django-portfolio/README.md

 | **Extra Credit** Full Heroku Deployment  |   **5**|

 ## Outside Resources Used
+N/A

 ## Known Problems, Issues, And/Or Errors in the Program
+Does not have test functionality yet.
+Is not prepared for Heroku.